Dave VanDam

 David J. VanDam (April 17, 1955 – July 3, 2018), well known as "Evil Dave Letterman" or simply "Evil Dave", was an American voice impressionist who began appearing on The Howard Stern Show in 1999 until his death.
-Although VanDam's natural speaking voice didn't sound exactly like American late night talk show host David Letterman, he was able to alter it so that it sounded identical, which was used for comedic effect.
+Although VanDam's natural speaking voice did not sound exactly like American late night talk show host David Letterman, he was able to alter it so that it sounded identical, which was used for comedic effect.

 The Howard Stern Show

 VanDam's first appearance on The Howard Stern Show occurred on December 8, 1999.
 Using his "Letterman voice", he called in making jokes about Jay Leno, Letterman's rival late-night talk show host.
 The next day, Stern read an article from the New York Daily News explaining that an advisor of the real Letterman had to announce that the caller was actually not the real Letterman.
 VanDam was later called back to be congratulated, and Stern expressed his interest in the impression and the reaction it received.
 Stern then told VanDam that he would contact him to make more appearances, as well as writing "filthy" lines that the real Letterman would not say.

-VanDam would continue calling in the show throughout 2000 until he made his first live studio appearance on July 27, 2001 when he took part in The Gossip Game with Mike Walker, a weekly show segment, under the identity of "David E. Letterman."
+VanDam would continue calling in the show throughout 2000 until he made his first live studio appearance on July 27, 2001, when he took part in The Gossip Game with Mike Walker, a weekly show segment, under the identity of "David E. Letterman."
 The visit was a success, and VanDam would make three to five studio visits a year from 2001 to 2005, until Stern left terrestrial radio.

 Following the show's move to Sirius XM Radio in January 2006, VanDam's first appearance on Howard 100 occurred during an episode of Tissue Time with Heidi Cortez, before the show's inaugural broadcast.
 VanDam's first call was on January 13, 2006, which was planned as a series of pranks on the new show announcer George Takei.
 VanDam called in as Letterman to dupe Takei into reading a Top 10 list about William Shatner on the day's Late Show with David Letterman.